f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 |                  | Unexpected error processing Command '<command details>' returned non-zero exit status 32  |
 +------------------+-------------------------------------------------------------------------------------------+

 Trap notification when the platform incompatible image is imported.
-Below is an example of an rSeries F5OS image being loaded into a VELOS system inadvertantly.
+Below is an example of an rSeries F5OS image being loaded into a VELOS system inadvertently.

 .. code-block:: bash